DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 5 - Cloud Security Operations.md

 * Virtual Private Network (VPN)
     * extends private network across a public network
     * enabling users and devices to send and recieve data across shared or public networks as if their computing devices were directly connected to the private network
-    * IPSec can add 100 bytes or more to each transmitted packet in overhead, so on a large network with substantial traic, the impact on resources can be enormous.
+    * IPSec can add 100 bytes or more to each transmitted packet in overhead, so on a large network with substantial traffic, the impact on resources can be enormous.
     * **Split tunnel**
         * using VPN for traffic destined for the corporate network only
         * internet traffic is direct through its normal route